gnilk/modelgenerator/README.md

 An XML document can hold many classes - each document will generate on GO file (there is an experimental option to split per class but - but I never use it).

 Use the tool like:
-ModelGenerator 2.1 - XML Data Model to Language structure converter
+ModelGenerator 2.2 - XML Data Model to Language structure converter
 Usage: modelgenerator [-sv] [-p <class>] [-f <num>] [-o <file/dir>] <inputfile>
 General Options
   -f : From Version, generates any class/field matching >= specified version (0 means as virgin) -p : Generate persistence (use optional 'class' to specifiy which class for persistence, or '-' for all - default) -s : split each type in separate file
+  -l : specify output language (go/cpp/ts)
-Domain Model Options
+  -m : override model member prefix (use '!' to drop it) Domain Model Options
   -c : generate convertes (to/from XML/JSON)
   -g : disable getters/setters
-  -o : specify output model file or '-' for stdout (default) DB Layer Options
+  -o : specify output model file or '-' for stdout (default) -M : generate marshalling code (defaults: CPP: off, GO: on, Typescript: on) DB Layer Options
   -P : Table name prefix (default is 'nagini_se_')
-  -d : Generate drop statements before create (default = false) -O : specify output database go file or dir (if split in multiplefiles is true), default is 'db.go' -v : increase verbose output (default 0 - none)
+  -d : Generate drop statements before create (default = false) -O : specify output database go file or dir (if split in multiple files is true), default is 'db.go' -v : increase verbose output (default 0 - none)
   -h : this page
 inputfile : XML Data Model definition file